 Top 5 Study Tips for the LSAT

 The Law School Admissions Test, more commonly known as the LSAT, is a test that all law school applicants must take.
 You have never taken a test like this before.
 It is nothing like the ACT or SAT.
-So where do you begin when trying to prepare for this important test?

 Everyone has to figure out what works best for them, but here are our top 5 study tips.